howarddyer/howarddyer.github.io/_posts/2019-07-27-checkpoint-of-my-css-implementation.markdown

 ## Why SCSS?

-The simple (and obvious) reason for using SCSS is that it provides a DRY (Don’t Repeat Yourself) and feature rich way of outputting CSS.
+The simple (and obvious) reason for using SCSS is that it provides a DRY (Don’t Repeat Yourself) and feature rich way of creating CSS.

 ## Why ITCSS?